derekrsargent/react-native-jsi-example/README.md

 ## Run Project

-Open the `ReactNativeJSI2.xcworkspace` in the `ios` folder using Xcode and press play, or run `yarn ios` in the project root directory.
+Open the `ReactNativeJsi2.xcworkspace` in the `ios` folder using Xcode and press play; or run `yarn ios` in the project root directory.